Arizona's Transportation Business Portal

 There is more than one reason why the “activate” link may not work on the email you received.

 Log in to the AZ UTRACS Registration System and open your firm’s submitted registration and update the contacts.
-If the listed individuals don’t already have a user id and password to the system, they will receive an email indicating that they should create a username to access the firm registration.
-If they do have access to the system, they will receive an email notifying them that their access has been updated and they may now login to update the AZ UTRACS Registration and other firm employee’s access to the AZ UTRACS Bidders/Proposers List.
+If the listed individuals don’t already have a user id and password to the system, they will receive an email indicating that they may now login to update the AZ UTRACS Registration and other firm employee’s access to the AZ UTRACS Bidders/Proposers List.

 CFR 49 Part 26.11 requires ADOT to "create and maintain a bidders list to provide as accurate data as possible about the universe of DBE and non-DBE contractors and subcontractors who seek to work on...Federally-assisted contracts".
 The AZ UTRACS Registration process is ADOT’s process for ensuring compliance.
 All firms working on ADOT projects or being listed as a bidder or proposer on a federally funded contract with ADOT or its subrecipients should complete an AZ UTRACS registration